notsopawel/cloudtalks/README.md

 ## Plan
 1. Prepare the code and deploy and remove 3xAzure Storage Accounts;

-Requiremnts:
+Requirements:
 - codebase execution should guarantee the same results each time;
 - code should be prepared in a way that allows us to use it as CI/CD pipeline;
 - propose a solution to deploy the same codebase across different environments;
 - only two parameters are required;
-- all those three might be palced within single RG;
+- all those three might be placed within a single RG;
 - disable public network access on those accounts;

 ```